CUT’s main building and administrative hub, the ZR Mahabane Building being erected.

 In our efforts to educate, teach and train our students with the aid of world class technology, CUT will also focus on those values it holds dearly; namely customer service, excellence, innovation, integrity and diversity.

 Visit our Vision 2020 and beyond page to see what achievements have been made since 2012 and what we are currently focused on as a UoT.

-"By 2020, Central University of Technology, Free State, shall be an engaged university taht focuses on producing quality social and technological innovations in socio-economic developmets, primarily in the Central region of South Africa."
+"By 2020, Central University of Technology, Free State, shall be an engaged university that focuses on producing quality social and technological innovations in socio-economic developmets, primarily in the Central region of South Africa."

 CUT remains committed to the core values of customer service, integrity, diversity, innovation and excellence, as well as the institutions transformation agenda.